-- Policies and proposals set out in the South East Plan and adopted Core Strategy. - Land-use requirements arising from the Community Strategy. - New legislation and regulations. - The Evidence Base and Monitoring. - Discussions with Government and other bodies. - Known developer interest. - Partnership working with neighbouring authorities.
+- Policies and proposals set out in the South East Plan (Saved Policy) and adopted Core Strategy. - Land-use requirements arising from the Community Strategy. - New legislation and regulations. - The Evidence Base and Monitoring. - Discussions with Government and other bodies. - Known developer interest. - Partnership working with neighbouring authorities.

-4.0.2 Priorities are:
+4.0.2 Priority is:

-- A Site Allocations DPD setting out details of sites to be developed during the Plan period including delivering the housing requirement for Woking as set out in the Core Strategy.
+A Site Allocations DPD setting out details of sites to be developed during the Plan period including delivering the housing requirement for Woking as set out in the Core Strategy.
 The DPD will also identify sites for employment and infrastructure development.
-A Green Belt boundary review has been undertaken to feed into the Site Allocations DPD. - A Development Management Policies DPD will set out detailed policies that are not covered in the Core Strategy for determining day to day planning applications.
+A Green Belt boundary review has been undertaken to feed into the Site Allocations DPD.
+The Proposals Map will be amended to reflect the requirements of the Site Allocations DPD when it is adopted.